razor08/jaysinha.github.io/_pages/about.md

 Research Interests
 =========
-I am interested in working on core deep learning methodologies to enhance the traditional methods of model training and usage in real-world applications.
+I am interested in working on core deep learning methodologies to enhance the traditional methods of model training and usage in real-world applications in cybersecurity.
 There is already a significant body of work in this domain, but I hope to expand on it by researching possible optimizations and exploring more effective approaches that will enable the same results with reduced training times and/or from a smaller representative dataset than a usual massive dataset.

 I am broadly interested in Security, Intelligent Systems, and Machine Learning.
 I am currently deeply excited (& working) towards developing neural frameworks and architectures to understand program semantics and using them for cybersecurity.